oriolgual/reefpoints/source/posts/2015-09-04-define-functional-decoration.md

 Examples of Functional Decoration:
 * [XOXOs changing background pattern and use of overlay yellow on blue.](http://2015.xoxofest.com/) The absence of photography, the unabashed use of a basic but vibrant blue and yellow, and the dynamic overlaying shapes describe an inclusive nature of their event well: “you're with friends, it's ok to be you here”
-* [Super-Loopers "pixellated" visuals](http://superlooper.universlabs.co.uk/) pay homage to the environment that inspired the software but also acts as a visual description of the sound you're hearing.
+* [Super-Loopers "pixellated" visuals](http://superlooper.universlabs.co.uk/) pay homage to the environment that inspired the software but also act as a visual description of the sound you're hearing.
 * [Bloomberg’s "What is Code?"](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) by Paul Ford uses graphics and pattern as functional decoration in that they themselves are illustrations of the content.
 They facilitate a sometimes humorous and other times very awe-struck wonder of the origins of computing and its concentric cultures.

 At the end of the day, my goal with the concept of Functional Decoration is to do necessary repair from damages caused by scorched earth dismal of decoration and to help myself and my team better use decoration as a communicative tool.